ubghacking/ubghacking.github.io/_posts/2020-05-12-nanobyte-oscp-review.md

 Notes.
 Notes were essential.
 I constantly referred to my notes, which I have gathered over these last nine months.
 I tried several different platforms.
 I tried Cherry Tree on Linux first, and honestly really liked it.
 Due to not having a single VM (no homelab available yet, and I used two different PC's) I moved to Google Docs, huge mistake.
 Ultimately what I used in the end was GitBook.
 I highly recommend GitBook for its functionality and searching within GitBook is insanely fast and efficient.
 When I needed a reference for a tool, let's say hydra, typing in 'hydra' into the search bar not only displayed my notes in 'Web Attacks' for what the tool was, but I found practical examples from machines in HTB where I had used it.

 After my lab time was done, I needed something to work on in the gap before my exam.
 I used <a href="https://tryhackme.com/" target="_blank">TryHackMe</a>, a similar tool to HTB.
 I completed TryHackMe's OSCP learning path.

-Now, at this point, I was eager and ready to sign up.
+At this point, I was eager and ready to sign up.
 I had read a few books, I was an Elite Hacker on HTB, and did the OSCP like boxes.
 I signed up and enrolled to begin 30 days of labs to start.

 <H2>3.
 The Labs</H2>